-There are a couple new features of note for the CRA My Account this year already
+There were a couple of new features of note for the CRA My Account that took place in 2020.

-Starting in February 2020, the CRA soft launched a new feature in CRA My Account.
-In an effort to help tax payers collect on money they’ve been sent but did not cash, for whatever the reason, the new “Uncashed Cheques” link in the Related Services Section, will advise you if there is any money owed to you.
-Don’t be disappointed if there is nothing there for you…if like many, you’ve signed up for direct deposit, odds are you didn’t have the opportunity for a missed payment.
+Starting in February 2020, the CRA soft-launched a new feature in CRA My Account.
+In an effort to help taxpayers collect on money they were sent but did not cash, for whatever the reason, the new “Uncashed Cheques” link in the Related Services Section, will advise you if there is any money owed to you.
+Don’t be disappointed if there is nothing there for you, if you’ve signed up for direct deposit, odds are you didn’t have the opportunity for a missed payment.

-This “surprise” payment is to many like finding $50 in last year’s winter coat, unexpected and a pleasant surprise; for others, this could even be thousands of dollars of unexpected payments waiting to be collected.
-No matter the amount, you don’t want to miss out on payments or refunds as then you’re missing out on spending (or investing) your own money.
+This “surprise” payment is to many like finding $50 in last year’s winter coat, an unexpected and pleasant surprise; for others, this could even be thousands of dollars of unexpected payments waiting to be collected.
+No matter how big or small the amount, you don’t want to miss out on payments or refunds as then you’re missing out on spending (or investing) your own money.
 Happily, this new feature will start putting that money back into our pockets and keep us informed if payments have gone missing.

 Why might you have money owing to you here?

-- You are not set up for direct deposit for quick payments
+- You were not set up for a direct deposit for quick payments

-- You moved and didn’t update the CRA and a payment or refund was issued
+- You moved and didn’t update the CRA of your move and a payment or refund was issued

-Government cheques never stale date, meaning they can be cashed no matter how old they are, unlike a personal cheque; the issue is, if you don’t have the cheque, you can’t cash it.
-Now, we can get those missing funds reissued with a few clicks.
+Government cheques never stale date, meaning they can be cashed no matter how old they are, unlike a personal cheque.
+The issue is, if you don’t have the cheque, you can’t cash it.
+Now, we can get those missing funds reissued with a few simple clicks.

 How do you find out what is owed to you?